mitre 10 online store

 Creating a responsive website to ensure users can shop on different platforms, as our research showed many users prefer to shop online through a desktop.

 Evolution of the Mighty Delivery Ute.
 We want to evolve the delivery ute to make an ice cream styled hardware truck.
-The truck would drive around the suburbs on weekends, playing a jingle to signal DIYers that they can run out to top up any tools or materials without having to leave their area.
+The truck would drive around the suburbs on weekends, playing a jingle to signal DIYers that they can run out to top up any tools or materials they may need without having to leave their area.

-It was interesting and challenging working closely, with such a short deadline in a team of three.
+It was interesting and challenging working closely, with a short deadline in a team of three.
 Ensuring we were all headed in the same direction, in unison and in harmoniously.
 Daily meetings were very valuable in this way as we could have easily doubled up or created unnecessary work.

 Allocation of time is something that I would like to improve on.
 Some elements of the project that weren’t as relevant as others ended up sapping up an equal amount of time.
 For future projects I would like to look into a system that dictates a set time spent on the a section depending on it’s importance.